PRN Protocols

 What is required for PRN medications and protocols?

-In these instances, it is a CQC requirement to give additional information to carers.
+In these instances, it is a CQC requirement to give additional information to care professionals.
 This could be information such as what symptoms to look out for and how much of the PRN should be administered in a given timeframe.

 How to create a PRN protocol

-1. Go to the Medication manager tab of a client’s profile and create a new medication schedule selecting PRN as the medication type. (if you need further help on creating a medication schedule for the first time, please see this article).
+Once you have selected the medication, select what support is needed and select PRN as the medication type. (if you need further help on creating a medication schedule for the first time, please see this article).

-5. Reason medication is needed - this will allow you to associate it with a structured medical condition and then supplement with free-text addition details - i.e. the dentist prescribed this for a toothache to be taken to manage the client’s pain.
+Add the reasons why this PRN would need to be administered.
+This will allow you to associate it with a structured medical condition and then supplement it with free-text addition details - i.e. the dentist prescribed this for a toothache to be taken to manage the client’s pain.

-7. When you would need to liaise with the GP or prescriber - in the case the medication isn’t helping as planned, there are side effects etc.
+Now you can add when you would need to liaise with the GP or prescriber.
+This could be In the case the medication isn’t helping as planned, there are side effects etc.

 Once this is created, your care professional will be able to see this directly in the Birdie App!